Pragyac9/Responsive-restaurant-react-vite/README.md

 ## Demo

-You can see a live demo of the website [here](https://your-demo-url.com).
+You can see a live demo of the website here:-  https://responsive-restaurant-pragya.netlify.app/.

 ## Features